 Community action agencies provide weatherization services to eligible, low income households throughout Georgia.

-Twenty-five Georgia communities were awarded financing totaling $117,208,900 for water, sewer, and wastewater projects by the Georgia Environmental Finance Authority (GEFA) board of directors.
+Sixteen Georgia communities were awarded financing totaling $178,615,778 for water, wastewater, sewer, and solid waste projects by the Georgia Environmental Finance Authority (GEFA) board of directors.

 GEFA's water and sewer financing programs offer low-interest financing for drinking water, reservoir and water supply, water quality, stormwater and solid waste infrastructure.